tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

 NOTE: APKs and TestFlight builds are always built in release mode.

-mode is a build configuration (in Xcode parlance).
+mode is a build configuration in Xcode parlance.

 - in debug mode: